Department of Earth and Planetary Sciences

 Geomorphology

-All candidates for the Environmental Geosciences must complete the following courses:
+All candidates for the Focus Track Area in Environmental Geosciences must complete the following courses:

 A. Required courses (18 credit hours from the following):18